EnterpriseDB/pg_failover_slots/README.md

 ## Prerequisite settings

-The extension throws hard errors if the following settings are not adjusted:
+The module throws hard errors if the following settings are not adjusted:

 - `hot_standby_feedback` should be `on`
 - `primary_slot_name` should be non-empty